Accelerating Polarization via Alphabet Extension: Introduction

 to combine and split channels.
-In \cite{FV14, YFV19, TT21, Trofimiuk21s, BBL20, Lin21}, binary matrices ranging from $3 × 3$ to $64 × 64$ are deployed and the scaling exponents over BECs are estimated.
+In \cite{FaV14, YFV19, TrT21, Tro21s, BBL20, Lin21}, binary matrices ranging from $3 \times 3$ to $64 \times 64$ are studied and the scaling exponents over BECs are estimated.
 The best scaling exponent up to every matrix size is plotted in \cref{fig:large}.
-There are also meta-asymptotic results stating that $μ ≈ 2$ can be achieved using larger and larger matrices.
-This statement was proved over $q$-ary erasure channels \cite{PU16}, binary erasure channels \cite{FHMV21}, all BMS channels \cite{GRY22}, and finally discrete memoryless channels \cite{Hypotenuse}.
+There are also meta-asymptotic results stating that $\mu \approx 2$ can be achieved using larger and larger matrices.
+This statement was proved over $q$-ary erasure channels \cite{PfU16}, binary erasure channels \cite{FHM21}, all BMS channels \cite{GRY22}, and finally discrete memoryless channels \cite{Hypotenuse}.

-As much as we want to lower polar code's scaling exponent, there is one caveat that renders large matrices impractical: the smallest matrix whose scaling exponent is strictly better than $\loll$ is the $8 × 8$ matrix above.
-Using this matrix takes twice more time to decode (estimate based on the method of \cite{BFSTV17}), whereas the benefit we gain is that $μ$ slightly decreases from $3.627$ to $3.577$.
+As much as we want to lower polar code's scaling exponent, there is one caveat that renders large matrices impractical: the smallest matrix whose scaling exponent is strictly better than $\loll$ is the $8 \times 8$ matrix given in \eqref{mat:8x8}.
+Using this matrix takes twice more time to decode (estimate based on the method of \cite{BFS17}), whereas the benefit we gain is that $\mu$ slightly decreases from $3.627$ to $3.577$.
 As the matrix gets larger and deviates more from the tensor powers of $\loll$, the time complexity grows drastically.
-For this reason, it is unlikely that we will ever see polar code based on large matrices (unless it is for other concerns \cite{BGLB20}).
+For this reason, it is unlikely that we will ever see polar code based on large matrices (unless it is for other concerns \cite{BGL20}).

-Large matrix aside, many other techniques emerge with empirical evidence that they improve polar code---concatenation, cyclic redundancy check, and list decoder to name a few.
+Large matrices aside, many other techniques emerge with empirical evidence that they improve polar codes---concatenation, cyclic redundancy check, and list decoder to name a few.
 But none of them sees a proof of improvements in the scaling exponent; in fact, quite the opposite was reported \cite{MHU15}.
-So we are back to the starting point where we want to improve polar codes' scaling exponent while minimizing the complexity penalty.
+So we are back to the drawing board where we want to improve polar codes' scaling exponent while minimizing the complexity penalty.